gavanlamb/azure-devops-templates/README.md

 # Azure DevOps Templates
 This repository contains templates for Azure DevOps.

-To use the templates add a resource section to the top of the pipeline file.
+To use these templates, add a resource section to the top of the pipeline file.
 [Read more about resources](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema)
 Example:
 ```yaml